BaobhanSith/CDAEngine/README.md

 - Created shader compiling system
 - Added buffer layout descriptors for vertex buffers
 - Added support for vertex arrays
+- Created orthographic camera and moved code from "Application.cpp" to "SandboxApp.cpp"

 # CREDITS AND LIBRARIES USED: